alexyorke/beginning-ci-cd-book/src/chapters/Introduction.md

 - Modular codebase: Facilitating localized changes without impacting the entire application.
 This allows other developers to not be blocked while a parallel feature is in development.

 - Focus on rapid feedback: Prioritizing quick delivery of changes and gathering customer insights.
 If there is no need for fast customer feedback or to test changes, then moving to CI/CD becomes less important.

+These shifts require that the application itself is modular and easy to modify, therefore, it could require code changes, depending on your application.

 > Some cases, such as rewriting the app to use another framework, may require feature branching or interrupting others' work.